 Women's Black Tie Dress Code

-- A below-the-calf to floor-length formal gown is usually called for.
+- A below-the-calf to floor-length formal gown is usually called for rather than a midi dress or cocktail dress style.
 If you aren't a dress wearer, a formal suit, a women's tuxedo in black or navy, a long skirt and formal dressy top, or pants with a formal top are also options.
 Formal maxi dresses can often work, just make sure the fabric is more formal like chiffon, rayon, silk, or satin, and not a light sundress cotton or informal jersey fabric dress.

 - Some very formal evening black tie events may request that the women wear gowns in darker colors such as black, navy, or deep jewel tones.
-However, we are seeing much more flexibility and color in black-tie dressing.
+However, we are seeing much more flexibility with personal style and colorful dresses in black-tie dressing.
 This means that richly hued, colorful, or patterned gowns are not only allowed they are also often preferred, to reflect the celebratory nature of a wedding.

 - As always, steer away from anything in the white, ivory, cream, off-white, or pale nude color family.
 Since you may be wearing a full-length gown, anything off-white may easily resemble a wedding gown and is, therefore, a big no-no.